/* */

 The difference we make

-Over the decades, we’ve seen first hand the difference a Friendship Works Mentor can make to children, young people and Care Leavers.
+Over the decades, we’ve seen first hand the difference a Friendship Works Mentor can make to children, young people and care experienced young adults

 “Having a mentor has made me feel more positive in myself, because I suffer from anxiety disorder and every other mental health that I’ve been diagnosed with.
 Meeting [my mentor] has helped me to see the positivity in myself and boost my self-esteem in things that I thought I couldn’t do”. – Mentee